Our Services

 There are several factors to consider: fissures cause sharp, tearing pain during and after bowel movements with scant bright red blood and sometimes a visible crack, hemorrhoids typically cause painless bleeding unless an external clot triggers sudden severe pain and swelling with itch, and proctitis brings a constant ache with urgency, mucus, and sometimes fever.
 See below for the complete answer, including red flags that need urgent care, how each is diagnosed, and specific home care and treatment options that can guide your next steps.

-Pain during bowel movements (“pain when pooping”) is common and can arise from several anorectal conditions.
+Pain during bowel movements ("pain when pooping") is common and can arise from several anorectal conditions.
 Three frequent causes are anal fissures, hemorrhoids, and proctitis.
 Knowing the key differences helps you recognize warning signs, seek appropriate care, and ease discomfort.
-You might also consider doing a free, online symptom check for pain when pooping.
+If you experience chronic or recurring bowel pain accompanied by changes in bowel habits, you might consider using a free AI symptom checker for Irritable Bowel Syndrome (IBS) to help identify potential underlying conditions.

 An anal fissure is a small tear in the lining of the anus.